To choose the right glove, you will need to know your purpose and specific needs.

-Every case requires gloves with unique properties that must comply with the required standards within safety and hygiene.
+Every case requires gloves with unique properties that must comply with the required standards regarding safety and hygiene.
 Evaluate your need within the risk levels I, II, and III or research which EN standards support your glove use.

 Besides risk levels, I, II, and III, EN standards can also be used when choosing the right glove.
 The standards are common guidelines within function, safety, and quality.
 Every EN standard has its specific area to classify gloves and other personal protective equipment.

 EN 388:2016 – GLOVES FOR PROTECTION FROM MECHANICAL RISK

 This pictogram shows that the glove is certified and approved for protection against mechanical risk.

-After a test, the glove is assigned values for the individual risk areas, which indicate the test results for wear, cutting strength, tear strength and puncture.
-The values are 1-5 or 1-4, with 4 or 5 as the highest value.
+After a test, the glove is assigned values for the individual risk areas, which indicate the test results for wear, cutting strength, tear strength, and puncture.
+The values are 1-5 or 1-4, with 4 or 5 as the highest result.